Skip to main content

 Custom authentication

-Nodemailer SMTP client can be extended to use custom authentication mechanisms that Nodemailer does not support by default.
+Nodemailer’s SMTP transport can be extended with custom authentication mechanisms that are not supported out of the box.

 port: 465,